With a chitter, a chatter, a blink of the eye

 I am one of a family - a sociable crow.

 With a chitter and chatter I’m off to seek food -

 No, not for myself but my hungry young brood.

-A snitch and a snatch and we’ll grab your bright things;
+With a snitch and a snatch, we’ll grab your bright things;

-And we’re cheeky and bold, of this there’s no doubt.
+And we’re cheeky and daring, of this there’s no doubt.

 Now the sun’s going down and we’re off with our mates